couchbase/cbft/DESIGN.md

 node-specific data and metadata.

 Of note, the dataDir is not planned to be dynamically changable at runtime.
-If ns-server restarts cbft with a brand new, empty, different dataDir, the cbft node will behave like a brand new additional cbft node (since it has a different cbft.uuid file), but the old node (with the old cbft.uuid file) will still exist may be unaccessible.
+That is, if ns-server mistakenly restarts cbft with a brand new, empty, different dataDir, the cbft node will try to join the cbft cluster like a brand new additional cbft node (since it has a different cbft.uuid file), but the old cbft node (with the same bindHttp but old cbft.uuid file) will still be registered and prevent the restarted cbft node from joining.
+To repair this undesirable situation, the old node (with the old cbft.uuid) must be unregistered from the Cfg.

 On the other hand, if a future version of ns-server instead carefully arranges to stop cbft, move/copy/symlink the dataDir contents to a new